What comes to mind when you hear the word “technology”?

 Learn Mode lets you keep track of the progress that your individual students, and class as a whole, are making with each video and its unique set of vocabulary and grammar.
 FluentU will evaluate the assignments for you, making homework a breeze.
 Using the numbers FluentU gives you, you can identify student strengths and weaknesses and arrange to touch on these further in class and with the program.

 No need to download or install anything here—all you need is access to the FluentU website.
 From there, you can use materials online or download materials to go.
-However, if desired, you and your students can download the FluentU iPhone App (Android App coming very soon!).
+However, if desired, you and your students can download the FluentU app for iOS or Android.

 Storybird is another cool app that allows students to build stories using pictures and images.
 What an enjoyable way to motivate students of all ages to practice their reading and writing skills!